What is a photographer’s block? Does it even exist? And what to do about it?

 Most people might have heard of writer’s block, and some might have even experienced it.
 [It can be debilitating!]
 But how about photographer’s block?
-Does photographer’s block even exist, especially in this day and age of selfies and smartphoneography (made-up term inspired by iPhoneography :-)), of images being posted online constantly?
+Does photographer’s block even exist, especially in this day and age of selfies and smartphoneography (a made-up term inspired by iPhoneography :-)), of images being posted online constantly?
 Also, speaking of smartphones (and social media), has today’s technology allowed us to finally conquer the dreaded creative block, regardless of a specific art form?

 Creative block, I believe, still happens at times.
 Photographer’s block does exist, as does writer’s block.
 Creating work for a living has less to do with muses and inspiration and more to do with guidelines and deadlines, and, indeed, getting paid for your work.
 That should be a good enough incentive to start creating, and yet, it doesn’t always help break through the block, if you happen to hit a creative block.

-Imagine you work on an assignment, such as a longer project that involves in-depth research, testing, submitting parts of your project on schedule, while keeping in mind the final deadline that, by the way, can change at a moment’s notice and, thus, can force you to reschedule and reshuffle and rethink every bit of work you’ve done so far, if necessary.
+Imagine you work on an assignment, such as a longer project that involves in-depth research, testing, and submitting parts of your project on schedule, while keeping in mind the final deadline that, by the way, can change at a moment’s notice and, thus, can force you to reschedule and reshuffle and rethink every bit of work you’ve done so far, if necessary.
 You have to do the prep work that has little to do with the muse or creativity or inspiration and more with planning, organizing and thinking things through, researching, checking and double checking, and so on.
 And yet, sometimes, even after doing all that prep work, words and/or visuals still don’t come easy…or, at least the right ones don’t.
 That’s because of time pressure (tight deadlines) or sometimes the story we have to tell or the message we have to send through our work is so powerful that it doesn’t make it easy for us to find just the best way to capture it, to do it justice.

 And yet, deadlines are pretty much set in stone, and clients want to see the project completed.
 And, so, what’s for us to do?
 Here are a few ideas that could help break through photographer’s block: